DundeShini/CSA0838-PYTHON-PROGRAMMING-/README.md

 18. write a program for quadratic expresssion
 19. write a program for remove words
 20. write a program for regular expression
+21. write a program for container contains water